OrneyVortex/WordKraft/README.md

 # WordKraft

-**WordCraft** is a content creation platform designed for writers, bloggers, and storytellers.
+**WordKraft** is a content creation platform designed for writers, bloggers, and storytellers.
 It provides a seamless, user-friendly interface for creating, sharing, and discovering meaningful stories and ideas, one word at a time.

 ## Features